Baldwin VO-660

 In the early 1960s the Reading Company sent all 10 of their VO-660s to General Motors Electro-Motive Division to have them rebuilt to SW900 specifications.
 These locomotives received new frames, cabs, and carbodies, and reused only the trucks and batteries from the VO-660's.
 Only four intact examples of the VO-660 are known to survive today.
 One was built as Baldwin 335, the first production VO-660.
 It was sold by the Altoona Railroaders Memorial Museum to SMS Lines to be repaired and put back into operation.
 SMS also owns the former Warner 11, which is being restored before being put into service.
-The others are Pickens Railway #2, built in 1946, and Wyandotte Terminal 103, at the Illinois Railway Museum.
-Those two are inoperable at the present time.
+The others are Pickens Railway #2, built in 1946, and Wyandotte Terminal 103, at the Illinois Railway Museum, both of which are inoperable at the present time.